-Do you ever find yourself opening your inbox in the morning only to be drowning in a sea of junk?
+Do you ever find yourself opening your inbox only to be drowning in a sea of junk?

 Well Unroll.me helps put an end to that by scanning your inbox and allowing you to unsubscribe from junk mail instantly at the click of a mouse.

-That means you'll spend less time wading through junk in the morning and more time spinning on your chair which makes it one of the best time management tools on the planet!
+That means you’ll spend less time wading through junk in the morning and more time spinning on your chair which makes it one of the best time management tools!

 Just don’t unsubscribe from my email list mmmk!

-Okay, the final productivity tool really is one that you need to use if you work remotely or around the globe.
+Okay, the final productivity tool really is one that you need to use if you work remotely.

 You just download the tool, flick it on and find your WiFi.

 You’ll need data for this, or to be connected to a WiFi to begin with – hotel or home before you head out – but if you load the tool before you venture out all the information remains.